eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 When a distributed system is made up of a large number of nodes, rare failures become commonplace.
 Therefore, distributed systems should have fault tolerance built into their design.

 One aspect of fault tolerance is availability. **Availability** is "the property that a system is ready to be used immediately" {% cite distributed-systems -l 424 %}.
-There is always some set of failures that will mean the system is no longer available (e.g., if there are failures at multiple data centers at the same time).
+There is always some set of failures that will mean the system is no longer available (e.g. if there are failures at multiple data centers at the same time).

 Availability is measured as a percentage of uptime.
 Commonly, a system might guarantee 99.99% availability (known as "four nines"), meaning that the system will only be down for 52.6 minutes per year.
 Systems that guarantee several nines of availability are said to be highly available.